PaddlePaddle/PARL/examples/NeurIPS2019-Learn-to-Move-Challenge/README.md

-# The Winning Solution for the NeurIPS 2019: Learn to Move Challenge
+# The Winner Solution for the NeurIPS 2019: Learn to Move Challenge

 ## Dependencies
 - python3.6